Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Reductions

-\cref{thm:reduction_to_g_convex} implies that if we forget about the strong g-convexity of a function and we treat it as it is just g-convex we can run in stages an algorithm designed for optimizing g-convex functions.
-The fact that the function is strongly g-convex is only used between stages, as the following corollary shows by making use of \cref{alg:accelerated_gconvex}.
+\cref{thm:reduction_to_g_convex} implies that if we forget about the strong g-convexity of a function and we treat it as if it is just g-convex then we can run in stages an algorithm designed for optimizing g-convex functions and still achieve acceleration.
+The fact that the function is strongly g-convex is only used between stages.
+We exemplify the power of the reduction by applying it to \cref{alg:accelerated_gconvex}.